Johanna Jackson

-Johanna Atkinson (née Jackson) (born 17 January 1985) is a British race walker, and Commonwealth champion from New Marske in Redcar and Cleveland.
+Johanna Atkinson (née Jackson) (born 17 January 1985) is a British race walker.
+She was a Commonwealth champion.

 Biography

 Jackson was coached by her mother Maureen Jackson, a professional sporting coach and represented England at the 2006 Commonwealth Games in Melbourne.
 Shortly afterwards Jackson finished second behind Ann Loughnane in the 5,000 metres walk event at the 2005 AAA Championships.

 Jackson then proceeded to win six consecutive national 5,000m walk titles from 2007 to 2012.

 Jackson married Dave Atkinson in St Thomas's Church in December 2012 and competed under her married name thereafter.
 As Johanna Atkinson she won an eighth national title at the 2015 British Athletics Championships.

 Atkinson acted as a batonbearer when the 2022 Commonwealth Games Queen's Baton Relay came to Redcar.